uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_map_cls.rst

 ==============
 **[containers.concurrent_map]**

-``tbb::concurrent_map`` is a class template that represents a sorted associative container.
+``oneapi::tbb::concurrent_map`` is a class template that represents a sorted associative container.
 It stores unique elements and supports concurrent insertion, lookup, and traversal, but does not support concurrent erasure.